meteorhacks/flow-components/README.md

 You can also pass an action to a child component via props.
 Then the child component can call that action just like invoking a JavaScript function.
 This is how to do it.

-Let's say we are rendering another components like this inside our main component:
+Let's say we are rendering a component called `input` inside our main component:

 ~~~js
 {{> render component="input" onSubmit=action$changeMessage }}
 ~~~

-Then inside the `input` component, it call call the `onSubmit` property like this:
+Then inside the `input` component, it calls the `onSubmit` property like this:

 ~~~js
 var component = FlowComponents.define("input", function(props) {